-Our 2019 roster includes an eclectic mix of artists hailing from coastal British Columbia and the Pacific Northwest:
+This year’s lineup includes an eclectic mix of artists hailing from coastal British Columbia:

-We are thrilled to have Vancouver Island University (Nanaimo) represented at the festival once again this year, in addition to high school ensembles from Brooks Secondary (Powell River), Gleneagle Secondary (Coquitlam) and Wellington Secondary (Nanaimo)!
+We are thrilled to have Capilano University’s ‘Nitecap’ vocal jazz ensemble visiting the festival for the very first time, in addition to high school ensembles from Brooks Secondary (Powell River), Carson Graham Secondary (North Vancouver) and Oak Bay Secondary (Oak Bay), and Naniamo District Secondary (Nanaimo).
 Make sure to arrive a little early to each concert and enjoy a set from one of these fantastic student opening acts!